-ICGC Scholar Fellowships support outstanding students who are clearly committed to the interdisciplinary study of the global south in the context of global change.
+ICGC Scholar Fellowships support outstanding students who are clearly committed to the interdisciplinary study of the Global South in the context of global change.

-- Hold at least a Bachelor’s degree
+- Hold at least a bachelor’s degree

-- Students entering master’s programs in the Humphrey School of Public Affairs
+- Doctoral program in the Humphrey School of Public Affairs

 - Master's program in the School of Public Health

 - Receive a nomination for these fellowships by the program, department, or college in which they will be enrolled